SaraEsmaeil/Project363/README.md

 - Lender Information: Below the description, users can find the name of the lender.
 - Reviews Section: Users can view reviews left by other borrowers.
 - Contact Lender: If users want to contact the lender for more information or to book the item, there is a Contact Lender button.
+- The button will open the email to mail to support@kfupmlenders.com if there was any problem with contacting the lender.